Why do we claim ‘We teach the safest method of Riding’?

 What is Rider Biomechanics and Classical Riding?

 Rider biomechanics is how a rider balances themselves over the horse’s centre of balance and how this is maintained with the forces of movement acting upon them.
 In this position the rider can ask the horse to perform any task they wish because they are not impeding the horse.
 Classical Riding was based on fighting on horseback.
 With the reins in one hand and a heavy sword in the other, the knight had to be able to manoeuvre his horse by legs and body weight alone.
 Else he would not come back from battle!
 Keeping the horse working freely and in balance dramatically lowers the risk of accidents and injury in what is know as a risk sport.
 It also gives the rider the truest experience of working with such beautiful animals.

 What should you wear?

 When first starting with riding lessons you do not need to buy all the riding clothing – on your first session it is fine to be dressed in stretchy leggings or trousers that reach to the ankle – not jeans!
 Walking boots or wellies (anything with a definite heel!)
 Trainers are not suitable!

 *Please be sure that your shoulders are covered in warm weather and in winter a waterproof jacket or warm layers – as we still teach no matter what the weather!

-As you progress you may want/need to buy the appropriate riding gear – we highly recommend that your first purchase is a properly fitted riding helmet.
+As you progress you may want/need to buy the appropriate riding gear – we highly recommend that your first purchase is a professionally fitted riding helmet of current safety standards and then when you start to canter, a professionally fitted body protector of current safety standards.
 If you need any advice please ask us :0)